microsoft/AzureTRE/docs/tre-admins/auth.md

 |AAD_TENANT_ID|The tenant id of where your AAD identities will be placed.
 This can be different to the tenant where your Azure resources are created.|
 | LOCATION | Where your Azure assets will be provisioned (eg. westeurope).
 This is used to add a redirect URI from the Swagger UI to the API Application.
 |AUTO_WORKSPACE_APP_REGISTRATION| Default of `false`.
 Setting this to true grants the `Application.ReadWrite.All` and `Directory.Read.All` permission to the *Application Admin* identity.
 This identity is used to manage other AAD applications that it owns, e.g. Workspaces.
 If you do not set this, the identity will have `Application.ReadWrite.OwnedBy`.
 Further information can be found [here](./identities/application_admin.md).
 |AUTO_WORKSPACE_GROUP_CREATION| Default of `false`.
 Setting this to true grants the `Group.ReadWrite.All` permission to the *Application Admin* identity.
 This identity can then create security groups aligned to each applciation role.
-Microsoft Entra Workforce ID licencing implications need to be considered as Group assignment is a [premium feature](https://docs.microsoft.com/en-us/azure/architecture/multitenant-identity/app-roles#roles-using-azure-ad-app-roles).
+Microsoft Entra ID licencing implications need to be considered as Group assignment is a [premium feature](https://docs.microsoft.com/en-us/azure/architecture/multitenant-identity/app-roles#roles-using-azure-ad-app-roles).

 ## Create Authentication assets
 You can build all of the Identity assets by running the following at the command line